-(b) ERPs shall incorporate the incident command system and follow the framework established in the National Incident Management System, available as noted in Appendix B.
+(b) ERPs shall incorporate the Incident Command System and follow the framework established in the National Incident Management System.

 (c) Utilities shall review and update plans at least once every calendar year.

 (d) Each ERP shall include a clear description of the responsibilities and policies of senior management during an emergency.